thedevdojo/voyager/docs/core-concepts/roles-and-permissions.md

   //..
 ```

-If you do so, make sure add the custom gurad to your controller:
+If you do so, make sure add the custom guard to your controller:

 ```
   /**